 The Office's main areas of activity are related to Latin America and the Caribbean and include:

 Publications authored or co-authored by Americas Office staff are made available on the Bank's website.

 Selected BIS publications are available in Spanish.
 This includes regular publications such as the BIS Annual Report and Quarterly Review, as well as some press releases, speeches and committee publications.
 You can go to the list of selected Spanish translations, or select "Spanish content" while performing an advanced search on the BIS website.

 The Office provides the Secretariat to the Consultative Council for the Americas (CCA).
 The CCA, which comprises the Governors of the BIS member central banks in the Americas, was established in May 2008 as an advisory committee to the BIS Board of Directors.
-It is chaired by Agustín Carstens, Governor of the Bank of Mexico.
+It is currently chaired by José Darío Uribe, Governor, Bank of the Republic, Colombia.

 Rubén Darío, 281